Lomnopx/Performance-Space-Shooter/README.md

 It's obvius that the performance differance here is massive.
 However it's not easy to directly compare to the previous result due to the diffrence in tests.
 When doing a simular test as before I got lower fps (20 bullet's per sec 500 enemies flat).
 But it seems like the standard fps is around 400-500 no matter if I have a lot going on or nothing.
 This is lower than before but when it comes to spawning in massive amounts the results are incredible.

-Performance while screen full of enemies and firing bullet every frame
+Performance while screen full of enemies (100 enemies per sec slowly decending) and firing bullet every frame
 ![a15caf4e834a496a1739549d0501f529](https://github.com/Lomnopx/Performance-Space-Shooter/assets/122265254/72e91f59-7591-41a5-bad9-7cfe5d8ce48a)